CreativityLab – The Space to Innovate

-My original plans for Idea Sandbox included a place in Seattle for people to come to brainstorm… A Disneyland for creative thinking… a three-roomed brainstorming theme park.
+My original plans for an Idea Sandbox location included a place in Seattle for people to come to brainstorm… A Disneyland for creative thinking… a three-roomed brainstorming theme park.

 You could book themed rooms… a mad inventor’s lab (complete with bubbling chemistry set), a Tiki themed room, and a more formal library featuring portraits and photos of great inventors like Peter Hodgson and Richard James.
 I modified my plans (and here) when a large brainstorming space opened locally last spring.

-My muscle for creative-space planning hasn’t gone un-flexed, though… I’m proud to share with you, [insert drum roll here] the CreatvityLab.
+My muscle for creative-space planning hasn’t gone un-flexed, though… I’m proud to share with you, [insert drum roll here] the CreativityLab.

 My theory is that you need the right people, places and things to problem solve.
 Space to brainstorm is part of the ‘places.’
 You need a conducive space.
 I argue… the more creative and imaginative the space… the more creative and imaginative the ideas…